Pradumnasaraf/DevOps/Kubernetes/README.md

 ### Services

 Services are for internal communication of pods.
-It also helps give a pop static IP address
+It also helps give a pop static IP address.
+Contains routing rules.

 ```yaml
 apiVersion: v1